Prescriptions

 Collecting your prescription

-- Direct requests to the practice: Ready after 3 working days.
+- Online requests to the practice: Ready after 3 working days.

 - Requests via a third party (e.g., pharmacy): Please allow 5 working days from the time the request is dropped off at the pharmacy.
 This accounts for the additional time needed for the pharmacy to submit the request and collect the prescription once it’s been processed and signed.